Program Innovation

 Immersion

-We began by understanding farmers’ perception of agroforestry, their doubts, motivations, and information gaps.
+We began by understanding farmers’ perceptions of agroforestry, their doubts, motivations, and information gaps.
 This helped identify the key behavioural and communication gaps that limited adoption.

 Through discussions with the stakeholders, we mapped the challenges: technical language, unclear financial timelines, and doubts about SayTrees’ support.
 Then we defined what farmers needed to know at each stage of decision-making.